Axon-Shield/DNSWatcher/docs/VERCEL_DEPLOYMENT.sanitized.md

 ## Deployment Checklist

-- [ ] Set all 5 environment variables in Vercel
+- [ ] Set all required environment variables in Vercel
 - [ ] Verify Resend API key is valid and active
 - [ ] Update `NEXT_PUBLIC_SITE_URL` to your Vercel domain
 - [ ] Ensure Resend domain is configured for `axonshield.com`